 sudo psad --sig-update

 Before starting PSAD on the machine, scan server using Nmap tool.
-Output of scanner shows following port are open on the machine.
+The output of scanner shows following port are open on the machine.

 Now start PSAD tool using following command and also check status which is shown in following figure.